 What Else You Should Know

 Your SNP will have a network of providers.
-You may have to pick a primary care doctor.
+You may have to pick a primary care doctor and may need a referral to see a specialist.
 And most of the time you will have to use doctors, hospitals, and other providers in the network.
 Emergencies are an exception.